Stosh09/sorting_algorithms/README.md

 <br>

-This projectmainly focuses on the following sorting algorithms and further delves into time and space complexity:
+This projectmainly focuses on the following sorting algorithms and further delves into time and space complexity in C language:
 * Bubble Sort
 * Insertion Sort
 * Selection Sort
-* Quick Sort while evaluating the time and space complexity of each designed algorithm and the Big O notation in C language.
+* Quick Sort.

 ## Overview